Semantic Communication and Control Co-Design for Multi-Objective Distinct Dynamics: Preliminaries

 \subsection{Background Principles}

-The Koopman operator provides a linear representation of non-linear dynamics, enabling efficient state prediction for closed-loop control while reducing communication overhead.
-STL translates knowledge-based control rules into a formal mathematical framework.
-Brief overviews of both concepts are provided next.
+The Koopman operator provides a global linear representation of non-linear dynamics, enabling efficient state prediction for closed-loop control.
+The \gls{stl} translates natural language-based control rules into a formal mathematical form.
+Brief overviews of both concepts are provided below.